Guided Stream and Shoreline Fishing CUA

 3. Float tube use is permitted in lakes and the section of the Lewis River between Lewis Lake and Shoshone Lake with this CUA.
 Float tube users must have a Yellowstone National Park watercraft permit, a Yellowstone National Park Aquatic Invasive Species (AIS) inspection, and abide by the park’s Boating Regulations.
 A separate CUA for motorized or non-motorized boating CUA is required for the use of watercraft other than float tubes.

-4. Any article used in park waters shall be thoroughly cleaned to ensure there is no visible evidence of tactile material (i.e., dirt, animal, slime, plants) prior to entering any other waters within the park.
+4. Any article used in park waters shall be thoroughly cleaned and dried to ensure there is no visible evidence of tactile material (i.e., dirt, animal, slime, plants) prior to entering any other waters within the park.

 1. This includes waders, hip boots, nets, and other associated fishing gear.